We've been featured in:

 If you are eligible to make a personal injury claim following an accident at work, one of our solicitors could help you with your case.
 They could assist you with gathering sufficient evidence, filing your claim within the correct time limit and negotiating a compensation settlement on your behalf.

-Furthermore, one of our solicitors may offer to work on your work injury claim on a No Win No Fee basis by offering you a Conditional Fee Agreement.
+Furthermore, one of our solicitors may offer to work on your work injury claim on a No Win No Fee basis by offering you a Conditional Fee Agreement (CFA).
 With this contract in place, you will not need to pay them for their legal services upfront or while your claim is progressing.
 You also won’t be required to pay for their work if they are unsuccessful in obtaining compensation for you.

 Should they succeed, however, you will have to pay them a success fee.
 This fee will be taken directly from your compensation as a legally limited percentage.

 Contact our advisors today to see if you could work with one of our No Win No Fee solicitors.
-They could also offer you free advice for your case and answer questions such as, ‘I was injured at work, what are my rights?’.
+They could also offer you free advice for your case and answer questions such as, ‘I was injured at work; what are my rights?’.
 Connect with them today by:

 Learn More About Your Rights If Injured At Work

-If you’d like to learn more about accident at work claims, we’ve included some helpful links below:
+If you’d like to learn more about accident-at-work claims, we’ve included some helpful links below:

-- NHS- First aid – An NHS guide to administering first aid.
+• NHS- First Aid – An NHS guide to administering first aid.

-Below, you can find a list of guides which may tell you more about injury at work claims:
+Below, you can find a list of guides which may tell you more about injury-at-work claims: